Table of Content

 What is Ransomware?

 Ransomware is malicious software designed to extort money from victims by encrypting their files or locking them out of their systems.
 Once the ransomware has infected a computer, the attacker demands payment for a decryption key to unlock the files.
-Ransomware can affect individuals and businesses, and victims are often left with the difficult option of paying the attackers or risk losing their valuable data.
-Some ransomware variants threaten to release sensitive information to the public if the ransom is not paid.
-With the rise of cybercrime, protecting your computer and network against ransomware attacks is crucial by keeping software up to date, using anti-virus software, and regularly backing up your data.
+Ransomware can affect individuals and businesses.
+Moreover, victims are often left with the difficult option of paying the attackers or risking the loss of valuable data.
+In addition, some ransomware variants threaten to release sensitive information to the public if the ransom is not paid.
+With the rise of cybercrime, protecting your computer and network against ransomware attacks is crucial.
+This can be achieved by keeping software up to date, using anti-virus software, and regularly backing up your data.

 Ransomware is now the most common and noticeable form of malware.
 Hospitals, cities, and various organizations have suffered from recent ransomware attacks, which have disrupted essential services and caused severe damage.